Uploaded Image

 The Bureau of Ocean Energy Management (BOEM) is actively reviewing a proposal to open a vast area of ocean off the coast of Virginia to industrial seabed mining.
 The proposed project would span 2,764 square miles, an area larger than the entire state of Delaware!
 These ecologically important waters are home to protected species, including the endangered North Atlantic right whale, and are located near sensitive deep-sea corals, offshore canyons, and the proposed Hudson Canyon Marine National Monument.

-If approved, this would be one of the first large-scale seabed mining projects in the U.S. Atlantic waters — putting at risk the rich and productive waters that sustain our ocean and coastal economies, communities, and ecosystems.
+If approved, this would be the first large-scale seabed mining project in continental U.S. waters — putting at risk the rich and productive waters that sustain our ocean and coastal economies, communities, and ecosystems.

 Our ocean needs YOU!
-Urge BOEM to reject this destructive seabed mining proposal in Virginia’s offshore waters.
+Urge BOEM to reject this destructive seabed mining proposal.

-BOEM is gathering public input on the proposed area through a 30-day comment period closing July 23, 2026.
+BOEM is gathering public input on the proposed area through a comment period originally closing July 23, 2026; but has recently been extended by another 30 days to August 22, 2026!
 This is a critical opportunity to put these risks on the official record.

 Please submit your comment to BOEM today!